Cveinnt/onepunch.quest/README.md

 cd onepunch.quest && npm install
 ```

-To run the development server you just need to use
+To run the development server you just need to use:

 ```
 npm run dev